-If you wish to discuss your child's educational needs or are unhappy about something regarding your child's schooling please contact the following:
+If you wish to discuss your child's educational needs or have any concerns regarding your child's schooling please contact the following:

-- Your child's class teacher.
+- 1. Your child's class teacher.

-- The Headteacher / SENDCo.
+- 2. The SENDCo.

-- The head teacher.
+- 3. The head teacher.

-- For complaints, please contact the School Governor with responsibility for SEND.
+- 4. For complaints, please see the school complaints procedures.